-Completed Research Assessment.
-The EMC's Completed Research Assessment should be consulted to ensure the final deliverables meet the EMC's high standards for scientific integrity, and to ensure a strong link from research to policy and practice.
-The PI will work closely with up to two EMC members in completing this document, which must be presented to the EMC for review and potential revision.
+iii) Completed Research Assessment.
+The EMC's Completed Research Assessment26 should be consulted to ensure the final deliverables meet the EMC's high standards for scientific integrity, and to ensure a strong link from research to policy and practice.
+The PI may be consulted by EMC members as they complete this document, which will be presented to the EMC by the EMC members that complete it for review and potential revision.
 This document will also be presented to the Board of Forestry and Fire Protection for final assessment of the completed project, and revisions may be requested by the Board.

-23 https://bof.fire.ca.gov/media/wktpsaxf/emc-completed-research-assessment_ada.pdf b.
-Required Statements on All Documents, Publications, Audiovisual Material, and Electronic Media c.
-Publication Requirements
+26 https://bof.fire.ca.gov/media/wktpsaxf/emc-completed-research-assessment_ada.pdf b.
+Required Statements on All Documents, Publications, Audiovisual Material, and Electronic Media